IShade4Real/NetflixCE/README.md

 ## Unlisted Errors

-**If you encounter an error NOT listed in the Troubleshooting page, please report it on the robloxhackers subreddit.
+**If you encounter an error NOT listed in the Troubleshooting page, please report it in the Issues page.
 Include the following information:**

 **Your Windows version:**